Flibanserin: Approval process and advocacy

-On June 18, 2010, a federal advisory panel to the US Food and Drug Administration (FDA) unanimously voted against recommending approval of flibanserin, citing an inadequate risk-benefit ratio.
-The Committee acknowledged the validity of hypoactive sexual desire as a diagnosis, but expressed concern with the drug's side effects and insufficient evidence for efficacy, especially the drug's failure to show a statistically significant effect on the co-primary endpoint of sexual desire.
-Earlier in the week, a FDA staff report also recommended non-approval of the drug.
+In June 2010, a federal advisory panel to the US Food and Drug Administration (FDA) unanimously voted against recommending approval of flibanserin, citing an inadequate risk-benefit ratio.
+The committee acknowledged the validity of hypoactive sexual desire as a diagnosis, but expressed concern with the drug's side effects and insufficient evidence for efficacy, especially the drug's failure to show a statistically significant effect on the co-primary endpoint of sexual desire.
 Ahead of the votes, Boehringer Ingelheim had mounted a publicity campaign to promote the controversial disorder of "hypoactive sexual desire".
-In 2010 the FDA issued a Complete Response Letter, stating that the New Drug Application could not be approved in its current form.
-The letter cited several concerns, including the failure to demonstrate a statistical effect on the co-primary endpoint of sexual desire and overly restrictive entry criteria for the two Phase 3 trials.
-The Agency recommended performing a new Phase 3 trial with less restrictive entry criteria.
-On October 8, 2010, Boehringer announced that it would discontinue its development of flibanserin in light of the FDA's decision.
+In 2010, the FDA issued a Complete Response Letter, stating that the new drug application could not be approved in its current form.
+The letter cited several concerns, including the failure to demonstrate a statistical effect on the co-primary endpoint of sexual desire and overly restrictive entry criteria for the two phase III trials.
+The FDA recommended performing a new phase III trial with less restrictive entry criteria.
+In October 2010, Boehringer announced that it would discontinue its development of flibanserin in light of the FDA's decision.

-Sprout responded to the FDA's cited deficiencies and refiled the NDA in 2013.
-The submission included data from a new Phase 3 trial and several Phase 1 drug-drug interaction studies.
+Sprout responded to the FDA's cited deficiencies and refiled the new drug application in 2013.
+The submission included data from a new phase III trial and several phase I drug-drug interaction studies.
 The FDA again refused the application, citing an uncertain risk/benefit ratio.
 In December 2013, a Formal Dispute Resolution was filed, which contained the requirements of the FDA for further studies.
 These include two studies in healthy subjects to determine if flibanserin impairs their ability to drive, and to determine if it interferes with other biochemical pathways.
 The Agency agreed to call a new Advisory Committee meeting to consider whether the risk-benefit ratio of flibanserin was favorable after this additional data was obtained.
-Sprout expected to resubmit the New Drug Application (NDA) in the 3rd quarter of 2014.

-On June 4, 2015, the US FDA Advisory Committee, which includes the Bone, Reproductive, and Urologic Drugs Advisory Committee (BRUDAC) and the Drug Safety and Risk Management Advisory Committee (DSRM), recommended approval of the drug by 18–6, with the proviso that measures be taken to inform women of the drug's side effects.
-On August 18, 2015, the FDA approved Addyi (Flibanserin) for the treatment of premenopausal women with low sexual desire that causes personal distress or relationship difficulties.
+In June 2015, the US FDA Advisory Committee, which includes the Bone, Reproductive, and Urologic Drugs Advisory Committee (BRUDAC) and the Drug Safety and Risk Management Advisory Committee (DSRM), recommended approval of the drug by 18–6, with the proviso that measures be taken to inform women of the drug's side effects.
+On 18 August 2015, the FDA approved Addyi (Flibanserin) for the treatment of premenopausal women with low sexual desire that causes personal distress or relationship difficulties.
 The approval specified that flibanserin should not be used to treat low sexual desire caused by co-existing psychiatric or medical problems; low sexual desire caused by problems in the relationship; or low sexual desire due to medication side effects.

-As of 21 August 2015, The Pharmaceutical Journal reported that Sprout Pharmaceuticals had not yet made an application to the European Medicines Agency for a marketing authorisation.
+As of August 2015, Sprout Pharmaceuticals had not yet made an application to the European Medicines Agency for a marketing authorization.